ediziks/Melanoma-Classifier-Federated-Learning/README.md

 - [isicdata tfrecords data](https://www.kaggle.com/datasets/cdeotte/melanoma-512x512/download?datasetVersionNumber=3)

-- The data should be places within the project path as the structure below;
+- The data should be placed within the project path as the structure below;

 ```bash
 isicdata